Tumby Bay, South Australia: Media

 The town was briefly the home to a newspaper, the Western People and Tumby Bay Times (19 June – 3 July 1912), which was printed locally by Walter Augustine Wade.

 Government

-Tumby Bay is encompassed in the District Council of Tumby Bay local government area with the current mayor being Sam Telfer.
+Tumby Bay is encompassed in the District Council of Tumby Bay local government area with the current mayor being Geoff Churchett.
 The town is also incorporated in the South Australian House of Assembly electoral district of Flinders and the Australian House of Representatives Division of Grey.

 Transport

 Tumby Bay is normally reached by private car via the Lincoln Highway that runs along the east coastline of the Eyre Peninsula.
-Although the town does have a sealed airfield, it is not usually used for private flights, but for the Flying Doctor and crop spraying aircraft.
+Although the town does have a sealed airfield, it is not usually used for private flights, but for the Royal Flying Doctor Service and crop spraying aircraft.

-The town is serviced daily by Stateliner coaches.
+As at April 2023, the town is serviced three times per week by Stateliner coach services from Port Lincoln to Adelaide.

 Port and Rail

 Land has been purchased 20 km north east of Tumby Bay for the purposes of developing a bulk commodities export port.
 The site has been referred to as Sheep Hill, and the project now bears the name of Port Spencer.
 Centrex Metals is the project proponent.
 The site is located immediately north of Lipson Cove.
 The proposed port (if approved) will be capable of loading Capesize ships (either directly or by transshipment) for export of iron ore and potentially, grain.
 The port will be completed by 2023.

 A potential rail connection to the Eyre Peninsula Railway at Ungarra, 27 km away, has been discarded in preference for a slurry pipeline for iron ore transport.